jrgrafton/spitfire-maverick/README.md

 Spitfire Maverick
 =================

-Simple 2D side scroller proof of concept written in 2008 and compatible with:
+Simple 2D side scroller proof of concept written in 2008 for the:
 * Nintendo DS
 * Gameboy Advance